capogreco/blog.science.family/posts/240305_blog_instructions.md

 - once inside VSCode you can make changes to the files, make new files / folders, etc.
 - you can also push to GitHub from inside VSCode by pressing "Source Control", giving a commit message, and pressing "Commit", and then "Sync Changes"

-## Deno Deploy
-Unfortunately, if you have just made a brand new GitHub acccount, Deno Deploy will make you wait a week before letting you sign in.

-1. if you are able to, go to [Deno Deploy](https://deno.com/deploy) and click "Sign in"
-2. click "New Project"
-3. select your GitHub username from the "Select User or Organisation" drop-down menu
-4. select your blog repo from the "Select Repository" drop-down menu
-5. click "Create & Deploy"
-6. once deployed, the URLs of your deployed blog should be visible.
-You can go to the site by clicking "View"
-7. Deno automatically updates the site any time you commit & push changes to your GitHub repo.